Let us walk you around and show the best things to do in Frankfurt, a city where we lived for three years.

 The city is well connected with trams, metro and buses, even at night.

 How to get to Frankfurt

 If you’re already in Germany, the train would be a great option, especially during weekends, when the national railway Deutsche Bahn offers special deals.
-Or check out the Interrail pass offers at this website.

 You can take a bus from many European cities to arrive here, or check Bla-Bla car service.
 I use it while traveling to and from Prague, saving about 30 euro for a return ticket.

 Keep in mind that the airport Frankhurt-Hahn for low-cost airlines is located about two hours by bus from the city.

 As you can see, Frankfurt is not only tall skyscrapers and concrete-glass banks.
 It’s just a matter of perspective how you approach this city that has so much to offer.